khuedoan/blog/content/posts/overengineered-blog-deployment.md

 # http://localhost:3000
 ```

-That's fairly straightforward.
+That’s fairly straightforward.

 ## Testing

-Because this is an actual program, I have some unit tests in the projects.
-I
+Since this is an actual program, I have some unit tests in the project.
+I can
-can run them with:
+run them with:

 ```sh
 make test